xiaody/urw-loader/README.md

 # loadable resources
 String, function, Promise and Array are loadable.

-# request method
+# download method
-You can overwrite the util.load method to change the request method, e.g. load js by xhr or load css.
+You can overwrite the URW.util.load or loader.util.load method to change the download method, e.g. when you want to load js by xhr or load css.